 Brookgreen Garden’s Sandy Island School House has been named to the African American Civil Rights Network of the National Park Service as of September 2021 for its use as a citizenship school in the 1950s and 60s for adults to overcome literacy laws that prevented voter registration.

-In celebration of Brookgreen Gardens' 90th Anniversary, 2022 will be the first year of the Huntington Exemplary Service Award in recognition of individuals that have contributed to improving race relations in our communities from June 19, 2021, through January 17, 2022, Martin Luther King Day.
+The Huntington Exemplary Service Award is in recognition of individuals that have contributed to improving race relations in our communities from June 19, 2022, through January 17, 2023, Martin Luther King Day.

 Selection criteria for nominees are individuals who have demonstrated any one or all of the following: